gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 <a href="https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens" target="_blank" class="button button--basic ">Install Current Version Now</a>

-Features marked with a ✨ require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos \
+Features marked with `PRO` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately hosted repos \
 Features marked with a ☁️ require a GitKraken Account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc

 ---